justecorruptio/single_ennead/README.md

 ## Leagues

-You are promoted to the next league for every 10 cards to own.
-You may be demoted if you do not have enough cards.
+- You are promoted to the next league for every 10 cards to own.
+- Opponents at higher leagues will have better cards.
+- You may be demoted if you do not have enough cards.

 ## Collection View